apache/jackrabbit-site/src/site/markdown/concurrency-control.md

 but see the transaction commit subsection below for a discussion of how the other two cases are different with transactions.

-<a name="Concurrencycontrol-Mergeandupdate"></a>
 ### Merge and update

-The Node.merge() and Node.update() methods both call NodeImpl.internalMerge() that acquires a new session on the source workspace and copies relevant content to the current workspace.
+The `Node.merge()` and `Node.update()` methods both call `NodeImpl.internalMerge()` that acquires a new session on the source workspace and copies relevant content to the current workspace.

 1. Multiple non-overlapping instances of
-1. # Source workspace read lock, for copying content to the current workspace
+    1. Source workspace read lock, for copying content to the current workspace
-1. # Current workspace read lock, for comparing current status with the one being merged
+    2. Current workspace read lock, for comparing current status with the one being merged
 1. Current workspace *write lock*, for persisting the changes
-1. # Version store read lock, for checking references
+    1. Version store read lock, for checking references
-1. # Version store *write lock*, for persisting updated back-references
+    2. Version store *write lock*, for persisting updated back-references

 The nested locks above are discussed in the section on the save operation.

-<a name="Concurrencycontrol-Copy,cloneandmove"></a>
 ### Copy, clone and move

-The various copy(), clone() and move() methods in WorkspaceImpl use the similarly called methods in BatchedItemOperations to perform batch operations within a single workspace or across two workspaces.
+The various `copy()`, `clone()` and `move()` methods in WorkspaceImpl use the similarly called methods in BatchedItemOperations to perform batch operations within a single workspace or across two workspaces.
 From a synchronization perspective these operations are much like the merge and